MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 - Will the design solve the user’s problem better, faster, or more easily than any of the alternative experiences?
 - Is the design intuitive?
 Will users naturally know what to say when using it?
 - Does the design avoid complexity?
-- Does the design use default values when the user is not specific?
+- Can the design use default values when the user is not specific?

-A great user experience does not require users to talk too much, repeat themselves, or explain things that the skill should automatically know.
+A great user experience doesn't require users to talk too much, repeat themselves, or explain things that the skill should automatically know.

-## Design for the most common scenario
+## Design for the right scenario

 Define the key scenarios you want your skill to target.
 - What are the high value scenarios? <!-- This used to include "and metrics" for some reason. (dt) -->